 - Saving the search parameters you select under a name of your choosing so that you can easily run the same search again.
-See Running and Scheduling Saved Searches.
+See Run and Schedule Saved Searches.

 - Scheduling your saved search so that it runs automatically.
-See Scheduling Tasks.
+See Schedule Tasks.

 - Using a search previously created by you or someone else and then renaming it as another saved search.